Efficient Frontier Definition

 We can arrive at the portfolio risks and returns as below.

-By using the above table, if we plot the risk on X-axis and the Return on Y-axis, we get a graph which looks as follows and is called the efficient frontier, sometimes also referred to as the Markowitz bullet.
+By using the above table, if we plot the risk on X-axis and the Return on Y-axis, we get a graph that looks as follows and is called the efficient frontier, sometimes also referred to as the Markowitz bullet.

 From the above graphical representation of efficient frontier, we can arrive at two logical conclusions: